krzysu/flot.tooltip/README.md

 In comments there are default values

     tooltip:            boolean     //false
     tooltipOpts: {
-      content:      string      //"%s | X: %x | Y: %y.2"
+        content:        string      //"%s | X: %x | Y: %y"
+        xDateFormat:    string      //null
-      dateFormat:   string      //"%y-%0m-%0d"
+        yDateFormat:    string      //null
         shifts: {
             x:          int         //10
             y:          int         //20
         },
         defaultTheme:   boolean     //true
     }

 -   `tooltip` : set to `true` to turn on this plugin (if `grid.hoverable` is also set to `true`)
 -   `content` : content of your tooltip, HTML tags are also allowed; use `%s` for series label, `%x` for X value, `%y` for Y value and `%p` for percentage value (useful with pie charts using flot.pie plugin)
 	With `%x`, `%y` and `%p` values you can also use `.precision`, for example `%x.2` means that value of X will be rounded to 2 digits after the decimal point.
+  If no precision or dateFormat is set then plugin uses tickFormatter to format values displayed on tooltip.
+-   `xDateFormat` : you can use the same specifiers as in Flot, for time mode data
--   `dateFormat` : you can use the same specifiers as in Flot, for time mode data
+-   `yDateFormat` : you can use the same specifiers as in Flot, for time mode data
 -   `shifts` : shift tooltip position regarding mouse pointer for `x` and `y`, negative values are ok
 -   `defaultTheme` : plugin have default theme build-in but here you can switch it off and adjust look of tip styling `#flotTip` in your CSS

+Depreciated in v0.5:
+-   `dateFormat`

 Depreciated in v0.3: